The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization

 We therefore adopt a similar overall error on our $\Gamma_{\rm bg}$ estimates, namely $\pm$0.15 dex.
 For the QSO SED in equation~(\ref{eq:sed}) we adopt $\alpha_{\nu}^{\rm UV} = 0.6 \pm 0.1$ and $\alpha_{\nu}^{\rm ion} = 1.5 \pm 0.3$ ($\alpha_{\lambda}^{\rm ion} = 0.5 \pm 0.3$).
-The choice of $\alpha_{\nu}^{\rm UV}$ is taken from fits to composite QSO spectra by \citet{lusso2015}, and is generally consistent with other similar works \citep{vandenberk2001,shull2012,stevans2014}.
+The choice of $\alpha_{\nu}^{\rm UV}$ is taken from fits to composite QSO spectra by \citet{lusso2015}, and is generally consistent with other similar works \citep{vandenberk2001,shull2012a,stevans2014}.
 Here we adopt a larger error than found by \citet{lusso2015} in order to allow for greater sample variance.
-Our choice of $\alpha_{\nu}^{\rm ion}$ is broadly consistent with fits to composite spectra from \citet{telfer2002}, \citet{stevans2014}, and \citet{lusso2015}.
+Our choice of $\alpha_{\nu}^{\rm ion}$ is broadly consistent with fits to composite spectra from \citet{telfer2002}, \citet{stevans2014}, and \citet{lusso2015} (though see \citealt{scott2004}, who find a harder ionizing slope for low-redshift AGN).
 For the above parameters and the $M_{1450}$ values listed in Table~\ref{tab:qsos} we calculate mean \Req\ values of 6.4, 3.0, and 11.1 pMpc for the GGG, LRIS, and ESI + X-Shooter samples, respectively.